thieu1995/mealpy/README.md

 ## Quick Notification

-* New version 1.1.0 is the very different then the previous version ( < 1.0.5) in term of passing hyper-parameters.
+* Current version: 1.2.0
-* So please careful check your version before using this library.
+* There are a big different between version (>= 1.1.0) and previous version (< 1.0.5) in term of passing hyper-parameters.
+So please careful check your version before using this library.

 * If you guys are familiar with writing documentation and would like to join this project.
 Please send me an email to nguyenthieu2102@gmail.com.
 I am currently working on my master thesis, may not response instantly, so please be